jessp01/devilspie2/README.md

 * `unstick_window()`
   <a name="user-content-unstick-window" />

-  Ask the window manager not to have window's position fixed on the screen when the workspace or viewport scrolls.
+  Ask the window manager not to have the window's position fixed on the screen when the workspace or viewport scrolls.

 * `set_skip_tasklist(bool skip)`